 12.6 If a player exposes 1 or more cards in his/her hand, this shall not constitute a misdeal, subject to rule 12.1.

-12.7 Subject to rule 12.4 and notwithstanding rule 12.5, if the dealer exposes 1 or more cards in his/her hand in error before all of the players have made a decision in relation to their bet wagers, the players will be given the option to make a bet wager or to fold.
+12.7 Subject to rule 12.4 and notwithstanding rule 12.5, if the Dealer exposes 1 or more cards in his/her hand in error before all of the players have made a decision in relation to their Bet Wagers, the players will be given the option to make a Bet Wager or to Fold.

-12.8 Subject to rule 12.9, if, before all cards are dealt, it is discovered that cards have been dealt to a wagering area without an ante wager, the round of play shall be declared a misdeal.
+12.8 Subject to rule 12.9, if, before all cards are dealt, it is discovered that cards have been dealt to a wagering area without an Ante Wager, the round of play shall be declared a misdeal.

-12.9 If it is discovered that a complete hand has been dealt to a wagering area without an ante wager, the cards dealt to that wagering area shall be counted and placed in the discard rack and the game shall then continue.
-In the case of a progressive jackpot wager having been placed by the player on that round of play, the progressive jackpot wager shall be deemed void.
+12.9 If it is discovered that a complete hand has been dealt to a wagering area without an Ante Wager, the cards dealt to that wagering area shall be counted and placed in the discard rack and the game shall then continue.
+In the case of a Jackpot Wager having been placed by the player on that round of play, the Jackpot Wager shall be deemed Void.

-12.10 If it is discovered that the deck in use at the table does not contain 52 cards, the round shall constitute a misdeal and be void.
+12.10 If it is discovered that the deck in use at the table does not contain 52 cards, the round shall constitute a misdeal and be Void.

-12.11 Subject to these rules, in the event of a misdeal all wagers affected by the misdeal, shall be void.
-In the event of the entire round being void the hands shall be redealt after the players have had an opportunity to change their ante and progressive jackpot wagers.
+12.11 Subject to these rules, in the event of a misdeal all wagers affected by the misdeal, shall be Void.
+In the event of the entire round being Void the hands shall be redealt after the players have had an opportunity to change their Ante Wager and Jackpot Wagers.

 12.12 If a player makes a wager and is dealt a complete hand but is not present at the table to make a decision on that hand, the player shall be deemed to have folded and the wagers shall be forfeited.

-12.13 If the dealer collects a player’s cards before the player has decided whether to make a bet wager or to fold, the player’s hand shall be reconstructed where possible but otherwise shall be void.
+12.13 If the Dealer collects a player’s cards before the player has decided whether to make a Bet Wager or to Fold, the player’s hand shall be reconstructed where possible but otherwise shall be Void.

-12.14 Notwithstanding rule 10, when a player has laid his/her cards down on the table subsequent to the dealing of a complete hand, and those cards have been placed on the discard pile, that player’s hand may be reconstructed providing those cards are the top five on the discard pile.
+12.14 Notwithstanding rules 10.1 to 10.8 but subject to rules 10.9 and 10.10, when a player has laid his/her cards down on the table subsequent to the dealing of a complete hand, and those cards have been placed on the discard pile, that player’s hand may be reconstructed providing those cards are the top five on the discard pile.
 The player shall otherwise be deemed to have folded pursuant to rule 9.2.

-12.15 Where a player has placed an additional wager(s) in accordance with rule 5.6 and he/she contravenes the provisions of rule 5.6.2 by viewing a hand other than, or in addition to, the hand dealt to the area at which he/she was seated, the dealer will immediately notify the game supervisor (or above), who may:
+12.15 Where a player has placed an additional wager(s) in accordance with rule 5.6 and he/she contravenes the provisions of rule 5.6.2 by viewing a hand other than, or in addition to, the hand dealt to the area at which he/she was seated, the Dealer will immediately notify the Game Supervisor (or above), who may: